gopmur/OpenSayal/README.md

 ## About

-OpenSayal is a lightweight fluid simulator accelerated using Cuda enabled Nvidia GPUs.
-OpenSayal can simulate incompressible fluids with zero viscosity.
-It supports gravity, drag and solids.
+OpenSayal is a lightweight fluid simulator that is accelerated using CUDA-enabled Nvidia GPUs.
+It can simulate incompressible fluids and supports gravity, drag, viscosity, and solids.

 ## Gallery